YouTube cuts off Russell Brand's ad revenues after sexual assault allegations | Entertainment

 YouTube cuts off Russell Brand's ad revenues after sexual assault allegations

 That came as the Sunday Times newspaper and Channel 4 TV's documentary show "Dispatches" reported that four women had accused the 48-year-old of sexual assaults, including a rape, between 2006 and 2013.
-London police said on Monday that since then they had received an allegation of sexual assault dating from 2003.
+The allegations about Brand have sent shockwaves through the British media and dominated coverage since they emerged on Saturday.

 YouTube said on Tuesday it had blocked Russell Brand from making money from his online channel after the British actor and comedian was accused of a string of sexual assaults.